-- Antacids can be used to reduce the acid in your stomach and so let the gastritis resolve.
+- Antacids can be used as a treatment for gastritis to reduce the amount of acid in your stomach and so let the gastritis resolve.

-- If treatment with antacid medicine is not enough then a medicine called an H2 blocker (such as ranitidine) may be used.
+- If treatment with antacid medicine is not enough then a medicine called an H2 blocker (such as famotidine) may be used.